MS-DOS and Windows command line telnet command

 Unless there are no other options, we suggest not using Telnet for security reasons.
 Consider SSH as an alternative.

-The telnet command is an external command that is available in the below Microsoft operating systems.
+Telnet is an external command that is available for the following Microsoft operating systems as telnet.exe.

 telnet [host [port]]

 |host||Specifies the hostname or IP address of the remote computer.|

 Commands available through the actual telnet program

 |open||Connects to a site.|

 Set options (type 'set ?' for a list).

 |status||Print status information.|

 |unset||Unset options (type 'unset ?' for a list).